 3. Flexible Schedule

 Groomers have the luxury of setting any work schedule that they desire.
-While many groomers primarily work traditional office hours, some choose to work part time or travel the show circuit.
+While many groomers work mostly traditional office hours, some choose to work part-time or travel the dog show circuit.

-Groomers are always learning new techniques and skills, whether this is from practical experience, learning from other groomers, or going to training clinics and trade shows.
-New equipment is always being brought to the marketplace, and top groomers tend to take advantage of innovations that are designed to improve work quality and efficiency.
+Groomers are always learning new techniques and skills, whether from practical experience, other groomers, or training clinics and trade shows.
+New equipment is always being brought to the marketplace, and top groomers tend to take advantage of innovations designed to improve work quality and efficiency.

 5. Good Salary

-Dog groomers can set their own prices for the different types of cuts they perform (with prices based on the amount of time involved and the technical difficulty of the specific cut).
+Dog groomers can set their own prices for the different types of cuts they perform, with prices based on the amount of time involved and the technical difficulty of the specific cut.
 Experienced groomers with a solid client base can demand top dollar for their services.
-Show groomers working at the national level can earn extremely high pay for each cut completed.
+Show groomers working at the national level can earn extremely high pay for each cut.

-Dog groomers can learn the basics of the trade in a relatively short period of time.
-Some salons will train groomers on the job, but there are also many professional training programs that cover the necessary skills within a few weeks or months of intensive practice.
-While certification is not necessary to pursue this career path, there are several certification options that can enhance the groomer’s professional credentials.
+Dog groomers can learn the basics of the trade relatively quickly.
+Some salons train groomers on the job, but many professional training programs also cover the necessary skills within a few weeks or months of intensive practice.
+While certification is not necessary to pursue this career path, several certification options can enhance the groomer’s professional credentials.